garrekstemo/TransferMatrix.jl/docs/src/guide/tutorial.md

 ```
 The center wavelength for the absorbing material will be 5 μm, so we set the wavelength region centered around this and define quarter-wavelength materials for the DBR in terms of this wavelength.
 The refractive indices for these materials are arbitrary and, for this example, are not wavelength-dependent (although they usually are).
 We will make the optical path length of the cavity region slightly greater than one wavelength to get a negative detuning between the cavity resonance and the absorbing material resonance at normal incidence (i.e. ``\Delta = |\omega_c - \omega_m| < 0``).
+(Here we're working in SI units.)

 ```@example tutorial
 λ_center = 5e-6